NorthernMan54/unifi-cam-proxy-kinda/EVENTSMARTDETECT_PROTOCOL_NOTES.md

 - `start`: filename stubs are populated (`motionHeatmap`, `motionSnapshot`, `motionSnapshotFullFoV`, `motionRawHeatmapNPZ`) with size fields set; actual data uploaded on `stop` GetRequest
 - `pulse`: all snapshot fields are empty strings / zero sizes
 - `stop`: populated with actual filenames; Protect immediately issues `GetRequest` for each file
+- **Confirmed dimensions (2026-07-21 capture):** the non-fullFoV `motionSnapshotHeight`/`motionSnapshotWidth` came through as `360×360` — square, and distinct from `motionSnapshotFullFoVHeight`/`motionSnapshotFullFoVWidth` at `360×640`.
+Treat `motionSnapshot` as a cropped/scaled square capture, not sharing the sub-stream's aspect ratio.

+### 8.1 Cross-checked against a full EventSmartDetect/EventSmartMotion session (2026-07-21)

+A session capture that interleaves `EventSmartMotion` with the `EventSmartDetect` loiter/zone traffic from Section 11 confirms and refines the above:

+- **`eventId` independence confirmed with concrete numbers.** While the concurrent `EventSmartDetect` messages ran an `eventId` sequence in the 114,000s (`114455`...`114531`), the two `EventSmartMotion` messages in the same window used `eventId: 4301` then `4302` — a completely separate counter, exactly as this section already claimed.
+- **`messageId` sharing confirmed across function names.** The two message types interleave on one incrementing sequence: `81497636 (EventSmartDetect/loiter), 81497637 (EventSmartDetect/zone), 81497638 (EventSmartMotion), 81497639 (loiter), 81497640 (zone), 81497641 (EventSmartMotion), ...`.
+Don't give `EventSmartMotion` its own `messageId` counter.
+- **Correction — `levels` is not always present.** Both captured `EventSmartMotion` messages in this session (`edgeType: "stop"`) omit the `levels` field entirely — no empty dict, just absent.
+This contradicts treating `levels` as a guaranteed field; at minimum, don't assume it's present on every `stop` message.
+It may be that `levels` is specifically dropped on stale/residual stop messages (see next point) rather than genuinely absent from all stops — that distinction isn't resolved by this capture.
+- **These two `stop` messages are themselves stale/residual**, following the same pattern as the residual `EventSmartDetect` `leave` pairs in Section 11.5: they appear at the very start of the connection, before any real detection, and their `clockBestMonotonic`/`clockBestWall` (`576202970` / `1784641699710`) sit roughly 5.5 minutes before the messages' own `clockWall` (`1784642021235` and `1784642024968`) — consistent with them reporting a motion window that actually opened well before this log window began, not a fresh event.
+No `start` or `pulse` `EventSmartMotion` messages for the real ~13-second person-detection track later in this same session (13:54:19–13:54:40) appear in this capture, so nothing new is confirmed here about `start`/`pulse` timing.
+- **Cross-subsystem close-out order.** When a full track/connection close-out fires, the three sibling systems flush in a fixed order sharing one `clockMonotonic`/`clockWall` tick: loiter-subsystem `leave` → zone-subsystem `leave` → `EventSmartMotion` `stop`.
+All three used the same underlying clock values in this capture (`clockMonotonic: 576524495` / `576528228` for the two pairs), just packaged as three separate messages on the shared `messageId` counter.
+If your bridge emits a synthetic connection-teardown or long-idle flush, replicate this ordering rather than emitting the three message types in arbitrary order.
+- **Logging artifact, not a protocol detail:** one `DEVICE_TO_BACKEND` line in the raw capture for this session is corrupted with unrelated camera-settings JSON (video stream config) spliced into the middle of an `EventSmartMotion` payload.
+This is almost certainly a buffer/overlap artifact in whatever tool produced the log, not a real wire-format behavior — don't model it.

 ## 9. Doorbell-Specific Protocol